POLICIES AND PROCEDURES

 Market Partners observing a Policy violation by another Market Partner should submit a written report of the violation to the attention of the Compliance Department.
 Details of the incidents such as dates, numbers of occurrences, persons involved, and any supporting documentation should be included in the report.

 5.1 - PRODUCT SALES

 The MONAT Compensation Plan is based on the sale of MONAT products to end consumers.
-Market Partners must fulfill personal and Marketing Organization retail sales requirements (as well as meet other requirement as set forth in the Agreement) in order to be eligible for bonuses, commissions and advancement to higher levels of achievement.
+Market Partners must fulfill personal and Downline retail sales requirements (as well as meet other requirement as set forth in the Agreement) in order to be eligible for bonuses, commissions and advancement to higher levels of achievement.

 The following sales requirements must be satisfied for Market Partners to be eligible for commissions: